Pipeworks

 4 in a Bar, Dublin’s own vocal quartet, give the first of two performances in Christ Church Cathedral, including a new commission to mark the Stanford centenary.
 This is followed by a late night performance of Messiaen’s Quartet for the End of Time, composed when he was a prisoner of war in 1940, which features four of Ireland’s leading instrumentalists.

-We are delighted to welcome organists and scholars Geoffery Webber and Prof Edward Higginbottom to give performances in Sandford and Trinity College respectively.
+We are delighted to welcome organists and scholars Geoffrey Webber and Prof Edward Higginbottom to give performances in Sandford and Trinity College respectively.
 Recitals by Daniel Moult in Whitefriars and brilliant young multiple prizewinning organist Mona Hartmann (née Rozdestvenskyte) in St Michael’s, Dun Laoghaire, complete our lineup of international artists.

 In line with our continuing commitment to education and outreach all of our international artists give masterclasses during the festival focusing on various areas of the repertoire.
 Additionally, the students’ platform concert offers an opportunity for young organists to perform in a friendly and supportive environment.